The Snowshoe cat is often called the Snowshoe Siamese cat. But are Snowshoe cats really Siamese?

-They were first bred in the USA, and combine the stocky body shape of the American Shorthair with the longer body of the Siamese.
+They were first bred in the United States, and combine the stocky body shape of the American Shorthair with the longer body of the Siamese.

-This makes them medium-sized (not too big, not too small), short-haired, well-muscled, athletic cats, with medium-length legs and a body type more like the American shorthair or Applehead than the very slim, long, modern-day Siamese.
+This makes them medium-sized (ideally, not too big and not too small!), short-haired, well-muscled, athletic cats, with medium-length legs and a body type more like the American Shorthair or Applehead than the very slim, long, modern-day Siamese.

 White noses (they should have a white upside-down V-shape that extends down between the eyes and out over the nose and muzzle) and four white boots (the front ones should be more like mittens, shorter than the hind ones).

-This gives their feet the appearance of having been dipped in snow – hence the 'Snow Shoe' Siamese name.
+This gives their feet the appearance of having been dipped in snow – which gave rise to the 'snow shoe' Siamese name.

-Champion Snowshoe - Mr. Slinky See the white feet and perfect inverted 'V' on the face?
+The cat below is Champion Snowshoe Mr. Slinky.
+See his white feet and the perfect inverted 'V' on the face?

 Like their full-blooded cousins, they have bright blue eyes that should be walnut-shaped (rather than the Siamese almond-shape) and lively personalities.